spectrocloud/librarium/docs/docs-content/getting-started/dashboard.md

-5. Audit logs dusplay the log of activities with timeline.
+5. Audit logs display the log of activities with timeline.